19hours/sg-statutes/Acts/Air Navigation Act.md

 ### Power to obtain information

-4M\.—(1) For the purpose of finding out whether the provisions of this Act or any applicable aviation safety subsidiary legislation is being complied with, the Director-General of Civil Aviation or a safety inspector, may by notice require any holder of an aviation safety instrument or other person to furnish, within a reasonable period specified in the notice, and in such form and manner as may be specified in the notice, all documents and information relating to any matter —
+4M\.—(1) For the purpose of finding out whether the provisions of this Act or any applicable aviation safety subsidiary legislation is being complied with, a safety inspector may by notice require any holder of an aviation safety instrument or other person to furnish, within a reasonable period specified in the notice, and in such form and manner as may be specified in the notice, all documents and information relating to any matter —

-(a) which the Director-General of Civil Aviation or a safety inspector considers necessary for that purpose; and
+(a) which a safety inspector considers necessary for that purpose; and

+[Act 16 of 2015 wef 01/06/2015]

 (b) which are within the knowledge of that person or in his custody or under his control.

 [10/2014]

+[Act 16 of 2015 wef 01/06/2015]

 (2) The power to require a person to furnish any document or information under subsection (1) includes the power —

-(a) to require that person, or any person who is or was an officer or employee of his, to provide an explanation of the document or information;
+(a) to require that person, or any individual who is or was an officer or employee of that person —

+(i) to provide an explanation of the document or information; or

+(ii) to attend before a safety inspector for an interview and to answer any question and give a statement about the document or information;

+[Act 16 of 2015 wef 01/06/2015]

 (b) if the document or information is not furnished, to require that person to state, to the best of his knowledge and belief, where it is; and

 (c) if the information is recorded otherwise than in legible form, to require the information to be made available to the Authority in legible form.

 [10/2014]

+(2A) Where a person is required to attend before a safety inspector for an interview, the safety inspector must —

+(a) record the person’s answers or statement at the interview in writing;

+(b) read over that written record in paragraph (a) of the person’s answers or statement or, if the person is for any reason unable to understand or communicate in spoken English sufficiently, use an interpreter to inform the person about contents of the written record; and

+(c) then require the person to sign that written record.

+[Act 16 of 2015 wef 01/06/2015]

 (3) Any person who, without reasonable excuse, fails to do anything required of him by notice under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.